SaadNiaziDev/Blur-Image-Detection/README.md

 ## 🤝 Contributing

 We welcome contributions!
-See our [Contributing Guide](CONTRIBUTING.md) for:
+See our contributing guidelines for:

 - 🐛 **Bug reports** and fixes
 - ✨ **Feature requests** and implementations